diemastermonkey/trickery/README.md

 + Self-generating code
 + /etc

-Useful for all sorts of stuff from lulz to world domination.
+Useful for everything from lulz to world domination.